 Students in the EdD program must complete their course work in six years.
-An extension may be granted with the approval of the faculty of the Department of Educational Leadership and the Administrative Board of the Graduate School.
+An extension may be granted with the approval of the faculty of the Department of Educational Leadership and the Graduate School.

 For limitation of PhD programs, see Section 7, Curricula.